Please review the information below to learn about Lake Braddock and FCPS attendance policies and procedures.

 Automated attendance calls are made twice each school day.
 If a student is reported as “not in attendance” to their first class of the day and a phone call has not been received by the school concerning the student not being in school, then the parent will receive an automated phone call that morning.
 If a student is reported as “absent” for the school day and no call concerning the student’s attendance has been received, then the parent will receive an automated phone call and/or email concerning the absence in the evening of the missed day.
 Please contact the student’s subschool if you believe the call was made in error.
 All unverified absences will be mark as unexcused if a phone call is not received within 48 hours.

 All students arriving to school after 8:00 AM are considered unexcused unless they are on a late arriving school bus or have a note excusing tardiness.
 Students arriving late to school must enter the school at the main entrance and check in at the security desk.
-The student will be given a tardy pass from the security kiosk between 8:00-9:30 AM.
-If the student arrives to school after 9:30 AM, they must report directly to their subschool office.
-A note or phone call from a parent is required for an excused/unexcused (determined by reason) pass to class.
-Student must make contact with all teachers for any class missed.
+The student will be given a tardy pass from the security kiosk.
+A note or phone call from a parent is required for an excused pass to class.
+Students must make contact with all teachers for any class missed.

 Students are to be in their seats when the bell rings to begin the class period.
 Tardiness may result in a detention with the teacher.
 Habitual tardiness will be considered insubordination and/or defiance and will result in other disciplinary action.
 Parents will be notified by phone when a student appears on the period tardy list.

 - Prior to 8:00 a.m., the student must present a note from the parent to their subschool office.
 Notes must include time of dismissal, reason for leaving, and a contact number.
-Parents of middle school students must also include the name of the person picking them up.
+Parents of middle school students must also include the name of the person picking the student up.
 Please note that this person must be listed as an emergency contact.
-At the time of early check-out, middle school parents must come in Entrance 1 and meet their student at the security desk (NEW for 2019).
-Anyone picking up a student must bring a photo ID with them.
+At the time of early check-out, middle school parents must come in Entrance 1 and meet their student at the security desk.
+Anyone picking up a middle school student must bring a photo ID with them.
 High school parents may pick up students outside Entrance 1.

-- Notes are strongly preferred for early check-out, but if the parent was unable to send a note with the student, the parent should call the subschool office as early as possible.
+- Notes are strongly preferred for early check-out, but if a parent is unable to send a note with the student, the parent should call the subschool office as early as possible.
 All calls will be confirmed by callback to a phone number on the emergency care card.
 Regrettably, if the parent did not send a note with the student, the parent will be required to park, come into the school to furnish a note, and pick up the student.
-Without the advance notice provided by a note, there may be a wait until our staff is able to locate the student, particularly if the student is at lunch or in a physical education class.
-We further regret that without advance notice we are unable to accommodate requests for early dismissal during the last half-hour of the school day.
+Without advance notice provided by a note, there may be a wait until our staff is able to locate the student, particularly if the student is at lunch or in a physical education class.
+We further regret that without advance notice, we are unable to accommodate requests for early dismissal after 2:15 pm.

-- In either case, students must check out at the subschool office when leaving school and must check back in at the subschool office upon their return.
+- In either case, students must check out at the subschool office when leaving school and check in with the security desk upon return.
 Students who leave school without checking out properly will be marked unexcused and may face disciplinary action (if returning to school, students are also subject to search).
 Students must contact all teachers of any class to be missed.